 The FSA has published its annual report on progress towards implementation of the UK Multi-Annual National Control Plan.
 The report, which is based on data collected for 2017, shows that overall level of compliance in all sectors in the UK was satisfactory when assessed against expectations.

 With an estimated 33 million people planning to have a barbecue over the bank holiday weekend come rain or shine, we are providing some top tips to help prevent food poisoning.

-The FSA’s Biannual Public Attitudes Tracker (November 2017) results have been published.
-We conduct this tracking survey with consumers in England, Wales and Northern Ireland, in order to monitor changes in consumer attitudes towards the Agency and food-related issues.
-This Wave included 16 new questions.
+The FSA’s Biannual Public Attitudes Tracker (May 2018) results have been published today.
+We conduct this tracking survey with consumers in England, Wales and Northern Ireland, to monitor changes in consumer attitudes towards food-related issues and the FSA.

 The Food Standards Agency, Food Standards Scotland, Public Health England and Health Protection Scotland are reminding people that most frozen vegetables, including sweetcorn, need to be cooked before eating.
 This includes if adding them to salads, smoothies or dips.